 MAUSER - 7,65

 After about serial number 461000 the right side slide inscription was changed to read:

-The front sight has a round half-moon shape.
+The front sight has a round half-moon shape, though early examples may have the ramp front sight.
 The finish is identical to that of the earlier variant, as is the grip, which continues to be available in either wood or plastic.
 At about serial number 460000 the finish is changed to a salt blue.
 The magazine continues to be unblued “in the white,” with a blued base plate that has a slot on one side into which the end of the magazine spring is inserted in order to retain the plate.

 Some of these guns are found with an extra barrel for the 4 mm M20 rimfire practice/training ammunition.
 The 4 mm barrels were available separately, but if the gun was sold with the practice barrel it will be numbered to the gun.

 Some examples in this serial number range have the following use markings: